Residual gauge theory for quanta of surface plasmons: Formulation

-The real part corresponds to Joule heating, which causes a temperature rise in the 2DEG matter.
+These relations follow formally from the linear structure of Eqs.~(\ref{eq:TMW}) and (\ref{eq:TEW}).
+The expectation values of $\hat{Q}$ in these physical states give

+They are direct consequences of the definitions and the physical state constraint, without additional assumptions.
+The operator $\hat{Q}$ represents the quantum counterpart of Joule heating, since in classical electromagnetism the heat generation rate is given by $\int_V {\bf E}\cdot {\bf j}d{\bf r}$.~\footnote{Here, we assume that the surface terms $\int_{S} \nabla \cdot (A_0 {\bf j})$ and $\partial_t V_C $ both vanish so that there is no difference between $Q$ and $\hat{Q}$.} Indeed, the real part of $\langle \hat{Q} \rangle$ given above (${\rm Re}\langle \hat{Q} \rangle \propto {\rm Re}(\sigma_{ii})$) corresponds to Joule heating, which causes a temperature rise in the 2DEG matter.
 The temperature can become high due to strong localized modes with small $\xi$ values for the TM mode.
 Since the normalization constants in Eq.~(\ref{eq:norm}) suggest then that $N_m^2 \gg N_e^2$, Joule heating is primarily produced by the TM mode.
-Note that the physical demension of $g$ is the same as that of $\hat{Q}$.
+Note that the physical dimension of $g$ is the same as that of $\hat{Q}$.

-The $\hat{Q}$ operator is the most fundamental element in the construction of physical states because $\hat{Q}$ is a generator of photon-matter entanglement:
+This observation suggests that $\hat{Q}$ may generate photon-matter entanglement and encode dissipation at the quantum level.
+In particular,